 We plan to hold workshops to bring together police and CPS staff to discuss anonymised case studies.
 The aim of these is to seek evidence from practitioners as to the issues with partnership working and use their expertise to identify possible resolutions.
 We intend to hold workshops for various staff roles, such as police officers investigating crime and CPS lawyers; police gatekeepers and case builders with CPS operational delivery and legal staff; operational managers in the police and CPS; and police and CPS strategic managers.

-Inspection timetable
+Proposed inspection timetable